strvcom/react-native-hero-carousel/README.md

 #### `HeroCarousel`

-The main carousel component that renders slides. **Takes no configuration props** - all configuration is handled by the context.
+The main carousel component that renders slides. **Takes no configuration props** - all configuration is handled by the context provider.

 ```tsx
 <HeroCarousel>